massalabs/station-massa-wallet/README.md

 ./build_darwin.sh .sh
 ```

-This will create a binary file `thyra-plugin-wallet` in `build/wallet-plugin` folder.
+This will create a binary file `wallet-plugin` in `build/wallet-plugin` folder.

 ### Test